 The select plugin is responsible for selecting compute resources to be allocated to a job, plus allocating and deallocating those resources.
-The select plugin is aware of the systems topology, based upon data structures established by the topology plugn.
+The select plugin is aware of the systems topology, based upon data structures established by the topology plugin.
 It can also over-subscribe resources to support gang scheduling (time slicing of parallel jobs), if so configured.
-The select plugin is also capable of communicating with an external entity to perform these actions (the select/cray plugin used with Cray ALPS/BASIL software is one example).
-Other architectures would rely upon either the select/linear or select/cons_res plugin.
+The select plugin is also capable of communicating with an external entity to perform these actions (the select/cray_aries plugin is one example).
+Other architectures would rely upon the select/linear or select/cons_tres plugins.
 The select/linear plugin allocates whole nodes to jobs and is the simplest implementation.
-The select/cons_res plugin (cons_res is an abbreviation for consumable resources) can allocate individual sockets, cores, threads, or CPUs within a node.
-The select/cons_res plugin is slightly slower than select/linear, but contains far more complex logic.
+The select/cons_tres plugin (cons_tres is an abbreviation for trackable resources) can allocate individual sockets, cores, threads or CPUs within a node.
+It also includes the ability to manage other generic resources, such as GPUs.
+The select/cons_tres plugin is slightly slower than select/linear, but contains far more complex logic.

-The select/linear and select/cons_res plugins have similar modes of operation.
-The obvious difference is that data structures in select/linear are node-centric, while those in select/cons_res contain information at a finer resolution (sockets, cores, threads, or CPUs depending upon the SelectTypeParameters configuration parameter).
-The description below is generic and applies to both plugin implementations.
-Note that both plugins are able to manage memory allocations.
-Both plugins are also able to manage generic resource (GRES) allocations, making use of the GRES plugins.
+The select/linear and select/cons_tres plugins have similar modes of operation.
+The obvious difference is that data structures in select/linear are node-centric, while those in select/cons_tres contain information at a finer resolution (sockets, cores, threads, or CPUs depending upon the SelectTypeParameters configuration parameter).
+The description below is generic and applies to the above two plugin implementations.
+Note that each of these plugins is able to manage memory allocations.
+If you need to track other resources, such as GPUs, you should use the select/cons_tres plugin.

 Per node data structures include memory (configured and allocated), GRES (configured and allocated, in a List data structure), plus a flag indicating if the node has been allocated using an exclusive option (preventing other jobs from being allocated resources on that same node).
 The other key data structure is used to enforce the per-partition OverSubscribe configuration parameter and tracks how many jobs have been allocated each compute resource (e.g. CPU) in each partition.
 This data structure is different between the plugins based upon the resolution of the resource allocation (e.g. nodes or CPUs).